OLUWAMUYIWA/field_gleanings/regex.md

 - `*`: 0 or more
 - `+`: 1 or more
 - `?`: 0 or `
-> reps are quite easy to handle.
+> Reps are quite easy to handle.
 They aren't more complex than that

 ##### Precedence of operators
 Precedence means the same thing it means in Math.
-It helps to estaplish some form of flow or order of operations.
-WHich one must come before
+It helps to establish some form of flow or order of operations.
+Which one must come before
 the other?
-Ops with weaker precedence come later than ops with stronger precedenceFrom lowest to highest.
+Ops with weaker precedence come later than ops with stronger precedence from lowest to highest.
  > alternation < concatenation < repetition
  >    > e.g. `e1|e2e3*` goes this way: `e3*` gets evaluated, then the result has to be concatenated to `e2`, which is then `orred` against `e1`.

 According to the `re2` docs, the above suffices for the original *unix* `egrep`.
-It suffices to describe any *regular language*, which it loosely describes as a set of strngs tjat can be matched in one fell swoop using only a fixed size of memory.
+It suffices to describe any *regular language*, which it loosely describes as a set of strings that can be matched in one fell swoop using only a fixed size of memory.

 ## SubSections